MAPIRlab/generative-topological-maps/README.md

 Three shell scripts are provided to run the main pipelines for **place segmentation & categorization** and **semantic-relationship inference**:

 - **`tfm_places.sh`**
-  Runs all place-segmentation and categorization methods described in the Master’s Thesis.
+  Runs all place-segmentation and categorization methods described in the Master's Thesis.
   ```bash
   ./tfm_places.sh
   ```
   Results are written to `results/places_results/`.

 - **`tfm_relationships.sh`**
-  Runs all semantic-relationship inference methods described in the Master’s Thesis.
+  Runs all semantic-relationship inference methods described in the Master's Thesis.
   ```bash
   ./tfm_relationships.sh
   ```